gutofoletto/gutofoletto/resume.md

 - 2016 | Politowski, C.; Vargas, D.; Fontoura, L.M.; Foletto, A.A. **Software Engineering Processes in Game Development: A Survey About Brazilian Developers' Experiences**.
 XV Simpósio Brasileiro de Jogos e Entretenimento Digital (SBGames 2016).
 São Paulo, SP.

 - 2013 | 3º place. **2º Concurso de Dados Abertos do Ministério da Justiça e W3C Brasil**
-*O Aplicativo MapPRF (Mapeamento de Ocorrências da Polícia Rodoviária Federal) apresenta gráficos e índices das rodovias brasileiras de acordo com os dados abertos da Polícia Rodoviária Federal.*
+*The app MapPRF (Mapeamento de Ocorrências da Polícia Rodoviária Federal) presents charts and indicators related to brazilian traffic that were obtained from PRF's open data.

 - 2013 | 1º place. **Best Live Team Project**
 *Acknowledgement given to the best project developed by a team on the 'Live Team Project' subject.
 The award was judged by professors of the University of East London and Cyber-Duck Digital Agency's managers.*